Light2288/lightstimulus-static-site-nextjs/ai_prompts/optional_extras.md

 You should keep a single route and switch language internally, so URLs must remain clean (e.g. "/" always, internal language switch), and not localized paths (e.g. /it/..., /en/...).
+I will use a lightweight custom JSON + React context hook system, because in this case a simple internal i18n layer (like /locales/en.json and /locales/it.json) with a LanguageProvider context is more reliable, transparent, and easier to extend.
+I will preload both languages on app init and cache the selection in localStorage.
+Keep /locales/en.json and /locales/it.json only for UI/static strings
+(menu, buttons, taglines).
+Keep SEO, meta descriptions, and long text inside:

+- siteMetadata.js (shared global metadata)
+- MDX frontmatter (per-page localized fields)

+The LanguageProvider should be initialized in `app/layout.tsx` at the root level to ensure consistent language context across the entire app (including metadata, menus, and animations).

 ## 📝 Blog or CMS Setup